monoscope-tech/apitoolkit-landing/docs/sdks/python/fastapi/index.md

 ## Redacting Sensitive Data

-If you have fields that are sensitive and should not be sent to APItoolkit servers, you can mark those fields to be redacted (the fields will never leave your servers).
+If you have fields that are sensitive and should not be sent to Monoscope servers, you can mark those fields to be redacted (the fields will never leave your servers).

-To mark a field for redacting via this SDK, you need to add some additional fields to the `apitoolkit` configuration object with paths to the fields that should be redacted.
+To mark a field for redacting via this SDK, you need to add some additional fields to the `monoscope` configuration object with paths to the fields that should be redacted.
 There are three variables you can provide to configure what gets redacted, namely:

 1. `redact_headers`: A list of HTTP header keys.
 2. `redact_response_body`: A list of JSONPaths from the request body.